-Prerequisite(s): BMSC 809: Enrollment in the School of Dentistry.
-Description: ASNB 672: Oral Biology major or related field or consent of course director.
-This course is designed specifically for first-year dental students.
-The primary goal of the course is to introduce clinically-oriented principles of the head and neck region integrating gross anatomy, neuroanatomy, histology, physiology, and embryology.
-The course is also designed to foster critical thinking skills necessary for students to utilize their knowledge of the head and neck region to evaluate the health of patients and to solve clinical problems.
-Anatomical donor dissection is the focal point of all teaching activities, allowing students to develop a three-dimensional/functional appreciation for the relationships of the various structures of the head and neck.
-Note: Cross-listed with ASNB 672.
+Prerequisite(s): Enrollment in the School of Dentistry This course is designed specifically for first-year dental students.

+Description: The primary goal of the course is to introduce clinicallyoriented principles of the gastro-intestinal (GI) tract, head, and neck regions integrating gross anatomy, neuroanatomy, histology, physiology, biochemistry, and embryology.
+The course is also designed to foster critical thinking skills necessary for students to utilize their knowledge of these regions to evaluate the health of patients and to solve clinical problems.
+Anatomical donor prosection is the focal point of all teaching activities, allowing students to develop a three-dimensional/functional appreciation for the relationships of the various structures of these regions.